rickyngk/vnw-core/README.md

 # vnw-core
-Some utility function for Vietnamworks based project.
+Some utility functions for Vietnamworks based project.

 ##Dependency: